yagil/tokmon/README.md

   </a>
 </p>

-# `tokmon` 🔤🧐 - monitor your program's OpenAI token costs
+# `tokmon` 🔤🧐 - monitor your program's OpenAI API costs

 `tokmon` enables you to monitor your program's OpenAI API token usage.